Strech/qmk-keymaps/keyboards/le_chiffre/keymaps/strech/readme.md

-# Default Le Chiffre Keymap
+# MacOS Le Chiffre Keymap

+This keymap is aiming "natural" key positions.
+In addition it inherits some nice things from Crkbd.